petershin/liferay-learn/docs/dxp/latest/en/liferay-development/data-sets/data-set-views/data-set-view-visualization-modes.md

 ### Adding Fields to Visualization Modes

-When adding fields to visualization modes, you can select available fields from a tree structure shown in a modal.
-Those fields are displayed in your data set view.
+When adding fields to visualization modes, you can select available fields from a tree structure.
+Those fields appear in your data set view.

 ![Select available fields from a tree structure.](./data-set-view-visualization-modes/images/03.png)

 (1) Navigate through the structure's levels and click on the checkbox next to a field to add it to your visualization mode.

-(2) Alternatively, you can use the search bar at the top of the modal.
+(2) Alternatively, you can use the search bar at the top.
 Only matching fields are shown, and fields related to the search query are highlighted.
 To view the entire structure again, clear the search field or click `x` at the end of the search bar.

 ![Use the search bar to find fields.](./data-set-view-visualization-modes/images/04.png)

 (3) Click *Deselect All* to clear all selections at once.

-Click *Save* to save the fields and close the modal.
-To discard changes and close the modal, click *Cancel* or `x` in the top right corner.
+Click *Save* to save the fields and close the window.
+To discard changes and close, click *Cancel* or `x` in the top right corner.

 Here are some important details to keep in mind when adding a field to visualization modes: